Saturday

 Testing & Results:

 Testing is now fully automated, with the introduction of TCP/IP support, with standard networking tools being used to test transfer speeds and reliability.
-Users can easily make use of the full data-rate in no-ack mode, or half-rate if using Enhanced ShockBurst (ESB).
+Users can easily make use of the full data-rate in no-ack mode, full-duplex communication at 1MBPS with Ack-Payloads, or half-rate if using Enhanced ShockBurst (ESB).
 This has allowed many improvements to related libraries like RF24Network as well as the low level RF24 radio driver.

 The wireless audio sketch/library that inspired these improvements is now linked below.
 The audio library itself is limited to around 16-20khz sample rate, which produces very reasonable sound quality for voice transmission.
 The limitation is due to the use of interrupts for virtually every part of the library, however, this makes it very simple to configure and use.
 See here for the development sketch, which was used to design the library, and is capable of higher quality audio.
 The wireless audio portion of the TMRpcm library has been updated to allow audio streaming and multicasting directly from SD card over RF24 modules as well.